-These pre-planned wildlife safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned wildlife safaris to Queen Elizabeth National Park are all-inclusive and can be customized to meet any traveler’s demands.

 Queen Elizabeth National Park

 Sights, Big Game, Bird Watching, tree lions, Primates and Nature Walks

 Queen Elizabeth National park is Uganda’s most popular park Located in western Uganda understandably most visited by tourists, it covers an area of 1978 sq. km -764miles and is Uganda’s second largest after Murchison falls national park.
 The park has diverse ecosystem which include sprawling savannah, shady, humid forests, sparkling lakes and fertile wetlands that make it ideal habitat for classic big game, It hosts 95 mammal species of which 10 are primate species, including Chimpanzee and around 612 bird species hence being the only park with the largest number of wildlife species compared to other parks of the country.